utep-cs2401-20s/lab-w12-Raisa-NN/README.md

 # Week 12

-In this weeks lab, the goal is to get more comfortable creating and travering binary search trees.
+In this weeks lab, the goal is to get more comfortable creating and traversing binary search trees.
 You will need to calculate some values related to the tree itself or specific nodes in the tree.
-In partilcular you will calculate the size and height of the tree and the depth of a specific node.
+In particular you will calculate the size and height of the tree and the depth of a specific node.

 ![](images/depth_height.png)